flurry/YodeliOSApp/README.md

 - Showcases integration of Gemini native ads (image and video) through Flurry SDK, along with best practices for integrating native ads in your iOS app.
-- Showcases the Yahoo!
-Search SDK and some use cases for the Search SDK.
 - Showcases basic use cases for Flurry Analytics with event logging.
 - Showcases the basic use of events to monitor Gemini native ad serving.